 Gambling is entirely legal in this island nation.
 Antigua and Barbuda is up there with the world’s biggest online gambling providers, and has been issuing licenses and regulating the sector since 1994.
 Initially lax – and consequently home to a number of low-quality venues and websites – Antigua tightened up its regulations and now has a strong track record in protecting players.

-For in-depth details of official regulations and guidelines, check Antigua’s Directorate of Offshore Gaming website.
+For in-depth details of official regulations and guidelines, check Antigua’s Offshore Gaming website.

 Welcome to King’s Casino – Antigua’s only remaining casino of note

 If you’re wondering what the best casino in Antigua is, there’s really only one name you need to know.
 Facing out to sea at St John’s Cruise Port, King’s Casino is Antigua’s premier hotspot for all acquaintances of Lady Luck.

 The house boasts a range of fun facilities and activities, treating visitors to a 360-degree experience to keep them entertained for hours.
 Fully air-conditioned with professional security and friendly staff, this is a feel-good setting in which to while away an evening.

 - 350 state-of-the-art slot machines